sajivhar4118/Rat-NOR/Final_Processing.md

     print(f"Analysis complete.
 Results saved to {output_csv}.")
 ```
 ## Time Calculation + Data Combining
-Then run the following code () to calculate the amount of time the animal spent inspecting each object in each video.
+Then run the following code (Also found [Final_Analysis.py](https://github.com/sajivhar4118/Rat-NOR/blob/00c20d77bf3dae2047fb13a4b6358e5353b4f542/scripts/Final-Analysis.py) to calculate the amount of time the animal spent inspecting each object in each video.
 THIS IS THE LAST STEP!

 ```python=
 import csv